-This retrospective study was conducted at OMI hospital and Dr. Ziauddin Hospital, Karachi, after taking ethical approval.
-The sample size was calculated by using the online sample size calculator Open Epi.
+After taking ethical approval, this retrospective study was conducted at OMI hospital and Dr. Ziauddin Hospital, Karachi.
+The sample size was calculated using the online sample size calculator Open Epi.
 Taking statistics of hypomagnesemia 7.14% in Covid-19 patients admitted in ICU2, at the margin of error 5% and confidence interval 95%.
-Data of 102 Covid-19 patients was obtained by using the "Non-probability consecutive sampling technique" from hospitals' medical records.
+Data of 102 Covid -19 patients were obtained using the "Non-probability consecutive sampling technique" from hospitals' medical records.
 Only those Covid-19 adult (>18 years age) patients irrespective of gender who were treated at the intensive care unit (ICU) from August to December 2020 were included.